Linux and Unix Server Autodiscovery

 **%your-group-here ALL = (ALL) NOPASSWD:/usr/sbin/dmidecode, /sbin/hdparm, /sbin/fdisk**

 Adjust the above paths as needed to match the location of each program.
-If these permissions are missing, the autodiscovery client will not be able to discover hardware, manufacturer, serial #, and so on, as well as service dependencies and valuable application configuration information.
-You might also have to comment out the Default Require tty in the /etc/sudoers file.
+If these permissions are missing, the autodiscovery client will not be able to discover hardware, manufacturer, serial number, and so on, as well as service dependencies and valuable application configuration information.
+You might also have to comment out Default Require tty

 It's not a bug, but some deployments may see security alerts for invalid commands being executed because of this.